 Light therapy is basically exposure to sunlight or bright lights during the day.
 It has been investigated for treatment of a variety of conditions including skin disorders such as eczema and acne vulgaris; mood and sleep disorders such as seasonal affective disorder, depression, bipolar disorder, and delayed sleep phase syndrome; and has even been used to promote wound healing.

 Light therapy can promote wakefulness, but is not deemed 'stimulatory'

 Light therapy too close to bedtime can impair the ability to fall asleep.
 Those taking mood disorder related medications should be cautious when considering Light therapy, as it may induce mania in combination with medication.
 Those taking photosensitizing drugs should also be cautious when considering Light therapy as well.Examine.com Medical Disclaimer

-(Common phrases used by users for this page include synosis light therapy, light therapy facts users, light tharapy increasing vitamin d for rstasia, bright light therapy and vtamin d, bipolar light therapy, Considering Light Therapy)
+(Common phrases used by users for this page include scientific and light therapy, light therapy wakefulness pubmed, light therapy is it scientific, light induced mania, is light therapy bad for bipolar, bright light therapy and vtamin d)